  Another PHY may be employed for control and data transfer, and to initiate the UWB MMS packet mode appropriately.
 This alternative is considered OOB and not described further below.

 The NBA-MMS and the UWB driven MMS approaches share common methods and messages, albeit using different PHY layers for the control and initiation of the MMS ranging and the associated reporting phases.
-To allow common text cover both approaches, the term MMS Control (PHY) is used to mean either.
+To allow common text cover both approaches, the term MMS Management (PHY) is used to mean either.

 10.35.2 MMS ranging overview